-Permanent outdoor seating capacity at Goss Stadium is 2,741 in the summer, with a total capacity of 3,271 when including the stadium’s Omaha Club Room, TnT Builders Party Deck at Banners and Casey’s Corner.
+Permanent outdoor seating capacity at Goss Stadium is 2,741 in the summer, with a total capacity of 3,271 when including the stadium’s Omaha Club Room, TnT Builders Party Deck, and Casey’s Corner.

 Thanks to former OSU head baseball coach Pat Casey’s vision and tireless fundraising efforts, Goss Stadium was first expanded in 2008, and has since undergone several major upgrades.